asav13/ChatProgram/README.md

 ```
 inside /client and /server to install neccessary dependencies.

-To start the chat program do the following:
+To start the chat program do the following:<br>
 -Inside the /server folder run:
 ```
 	node chatServer.js